.comment-link {margin-left:.6em;}

 The Full Moon is Thursday October 17.
 This is a perigee ("super") Moon.
 The Last Quarter Moon is Thursday October 24.
 Comet C/2023 A3 has been low in the evening twilight is rising into darker skies, but fading as it goes.
 Venus is in the head of the Scorpion with Mercury low in the twilight below Venus.
 Mars and Jupiter continue to draw apart.
 The Moon is near Jupiter on the 21st and 22nd and Mars forms a triangle with the bright stars Castor and Pollux.

 The Full Moon is Thursday October 17.
 This is a perigee ("super") Moon as perigee, when the Moon is closest to the earth, is also on the 17th.
-The last quarter Moon is Thursday October 24.
+The Last Quarter Moon is Thursday October 24.

 Western evening sky on Sunday, October 20 as seen from Adelaide at 20:32 ACDST (60 minutes after sunset, click to embiggen).